henry-thiongi/phase-4-serializing-associations/README.md

 $ rails g serializer director
 ```

-We can then add the desired attributes to the `director_serializer` file:
+We can then add the desired attributes to the `directors_serializer` file:

 ```rb
 # app/serializers/director_serializer.rb